-You probably don’t worry about cleaning your clogged drain pipes; after all, there are numerous drain cleaning products you can buy at your local supermarket.
-However, baking soda is among the most powerful cleaning remedies available and it’s right in your kitchen.
+You probably don’t worry about cleaning your clogged drain pipes; after all, there are numerous drain-cleaning products you can buy at your local supermarket.
+However, baking soda is among the best cleaning remedies available, and it’s right in your kitchen.
+But can baking soda clean drains?

-Yes, baking soda can clean drains.
-Baking soda is a common kitchen ingredient that can help clear stinky and clogged drains.
 Fat, oil, and grease are the most typical causes of clogs in kitchen drains.
 Hair and scum from personal products are the most common causes of obstructions in bathroom drains.

 It’s worth trying baking soda before using chemical drainage cleaners or disassembling the drain trap.